kaustubh-sadekar/python-package-example/README.md

 Make sure you are in the directory containing the setup.py when you run the above commands.

-Refer [example1.py](example1.py) to understand how to your installed package.
+Refer [example1.py](example1.py) to understand how to use your installed package.